 - There was a major system change in 2019-20.
-This affected the following: - Migration issues meant Queensland were unable to report household income for some households. - o Changes to the categorisation of vacancy reason. - Identifiers (for example, dwelling and household ID) are not consistent with previous years meaning descriptors related to sustaining a tenancy for 12 months or more could not be calculated. - The methodology for differentiating between PH and SOMIH applications changed. - The methodology for collecting greatest need information changed.
+This affected the following: - Migration issues meant Queensland were unable to report household income for some households. - Changes to the categorisation of vacancy reason. - Identifiers (for example, dwelling and household ID) are not consistent with previous years meaning descriptors related to sustaining a tenancy for 12 months or more could not be calculated. - The methodology for differentiating between PH and SOMIH applications changed. - The methodology for collecting greatest need information changed. - Application date is now the initial application date.
+Previously, this was updated if an applicant changed situation/category. - In 2021-22, all vacant dwellings have been included regardless of their vacancy reason.
+Prior to 2021-22, vacant properties such as inactive, sale approved, purchase of existing property, were excluded.